Sharing Bowl Petale

-From its roots in horticultural pottery through to today’s much sought-after contemporary tableware collections in glazed stoneware, this ceramicist's history spans more than 150 years… Since it was founded, the traditional craft of potters’ skills passed down the generations still lives on today with the related making secrets of their forebears being closely guarded.
-This rich skills resource has earned it EPV status (Entreprise Francaise du Patrimoine Vivant (French Companies of Living Heritage).
+From its origins in horticultural pottery to current day’s much sought-after contemporary tableware collections in glazed stoneware, this ceramicist's experience spans more than 150 years.
+Wow!
+This line’s century-and-a-half of knowledge has been passed down the generations, allowing the traditional craft of potters’ skills to remain on full display with these pieces.
+Because of these pieces’ unique beauty, the ceramic secrets of their forebears have remained closely guarded.
+This technical excellence has earned these ceramics EPV status (Entreprise Francaise du Patrimoine Vivant (French Companies of Living Heritage).